frenck/spook/documentation/integrations/zone.md

 title: Zone
 subtitle: Time to zone out and relax 📍
 thumbnail: ../images/integrations/zone/example.png
-description: Spook enhances the zone integration, by adding a services that will allow you to dynamically create and update zones.
+description: Spook enhances the zone integration, by adding an action that will allow you to dynamically create and update zones.
 date: 2023-08-11T19:25:08+02:00
 ---